srozemuller/rozemuller_blog/content/blog/2021-06-10-avd-automation-cocktail-the-menu/index.md

 - [Santa’s Tree Ride](https://www.rozemuller.com/avd-automation-cocktail-deploy-avd-azuread-with-devops-and-az-avd/) (A festive cocktail with Azure DevOps, YAML and Az.Avd PowerShell module.)

 Enjoy your vacation 🌴 and this cocktail 🧉.

+## Extra flavours

+After you deployed Azure Virtual Desktop in basics with the blog post above can you add more flavours if you like.
+By adding the ingredients below your AVD environment will taste even beter.

+- [Screen Protection](https://www.rozemuller.com/enable-screen-capture-protection-for-azure-virtual-desktop-automated/) (Secure your AVD environment by adding screen protection that avoids making screenshots or sharing your AVD session with others)
+- [AVD ShortPath](https://www.rozemuller.com/enable-rdp-shortpath-for-azure-virtual-desktop-on-an-image-version-automated/) (By enabling AVD ShortPath the network performance highly increases)
+- [AVD fixed outbound IP](https://www.rozemuller.com/route-avd-traffic-static-wan-ip-with-azure-firewall-automated/) (By adding this configuration, your AVD environment always has the same outbound IP-address)
 {{< bye >}}